 However, as is true of all bank-operated loyalty programs, the conversion rates between Altitude Rewards and its airline frequent flyer partners can change from time to time, which can affect how many frequent flyer points you'd get in return for your Altitude Rewards bounty.

-Westpac has always traditionally provided cardholders with notice of such changes before they're implemented – most recently, this year, before transfer rates were amended – allowing members to convert their points across before the rates changed, and we'd expect this to remain true should anything change in the future.
+Westpac has always traditionally provided cardholders with notice of such changes before they're implemented – most recently, in 2018, before transfer rates were amended – allowing members to convert their points across before the rates changed, and we'd expect this to remain true should anything change in the future.

 New to Westpac Altitude Rewards?